 • You're doing Disney only (4+ days, no Universal)

-• Your kids are ages 4-8 — the theming is at peak appeal
+• Your kids are ages 4-8.
+The theming is at peak appeal

 • You want the simplest logistics (Disney shuttles, MagicBand, early entry)